skellet0r/eth-stdlib/README.md

 ```

 After running the test suite, code coverage results will be displayed in the terminal, as well as exported in html format (in the `htmlcov` directory).

+## Licensing
+This library is released under the [GNU Lesser General Public License version 3](./COPYING.LESSER) or
+(at your option) any later version.